ASchneidman/odml_labs/lab2/lab2-benchmarking.md

 ----
 1. Which models and/or model variants will your group be benchmarking?
 Please be specific.

-We will be using the following audio embedding models: HuBERT, wav2vec 2.0, Log Mel
+We will be using the following audio embedding models: wav2vec, wav2vec 2.0, wav2vec_xlsr, vq_wav2vec, Modified_cpc, and HuBERT.

 This link gave a pretty comprehensive breakdown of the different audio embedding models that are available and how they differ: https://github.com/s3prl/s3prl

-Masked Reconstruction
-Masked Prediction
-Autoregressive Reconstruction
-Contrastive Predictive Coding

 2. Why did you choose these models?

-We intended to use some of the larger transformer models for our audio embedding like Mockingjay, Tera, and AudioAlbert however we chose these models because _________
+We intended to use some of the larger transformer models for our audio embedding such as Mockingjay, Tera, and AudioAlbert however but we were forced to limit our scope of model choices because of dependency issues with the s3prl speech toolkit library.
+Alex discovered that several of the models (mentioned above) require the `mkl_fft` library which is only available on Intel platforms.
+This limits the models available to us since our device has an ARM processor.

+After experimenting with the models that we could actually use with the s3prl unified framework, we found that the 6 models mentioned before are what we can use.

 3. For each model, you will measure parameter count, inference latency, and energy use.
 For latency and energy, you will also be varying a parameter such as input size or batch size.
 What are your hypotheses for how the models will compare according to these metrics?
 Do you think latency will track with energy use, and parameter count?
 Explain.